Awrsha/Classification-of-Brain-Diseases/README.md

 # Brain Tumor MRI Classification using Deep Learning

 ## 🧠 Project Overview
-An advanced deep learning model for binary classification of brain MRI scans to detect tumors (benign vs. malignant).
-The model utilizes a custom attention-enhanced ResNet50 architecture with state-of-the-art training techniques to achieve high accuracy and reliability in tumor detection.
+An advanced deep learning model is designed for binary classification of brain MRI scans to detect tumors (benign vs. malignant).
+This model leverages a custom attention-enhanced ResNet50 architecture, incorporating state-of-the-art training techniques to achieve high accuracy and reliability.

+The development process involved benchmarking performance across several architectures, including ResNet18, ResNet50, EfficientNet, and Vision Transformer (ViT), to identify the optimal backbone for tumor detection.
+Furthermore, attention mechanisms like Attention Gate and Self-Attention were integrated to enhance feature refinement and improve the focus on critical tumor regions.
+A novel implementation of the Attention-Based Multiple Instance Learning (ABMIL) framework further boosts the model's interpretability and performance.

+The model was trained and evaluated on the [IAAA Challenge Dataset](https://www.kaggle.com/datasets/amirmohammadparvizi/newiaaa), demonstrating its robustness and adaptability to real-world medical imaging scenarios.

 ## 🌟 Key Features
 - Custom attention mechanism for focused feature extraction